makerscraft/launch-kit/application/README.md

 ### First contact

-When a candidate fills up the form for precise batch, a card is created in the **INBOX** list, the first one.
+When a candidate applies for a precise batch, a card is created in the **INBOX** list, the first one.
 You can check the candidates info openning the card, to get his age, phone number, mail, motivation.

 ![inbox list](images/inbox.png)
 ![card](images/card.png)